aelmokhtar/ayoubmokhtar.github.io/_posts/2018-04-23-paypal-bbp-i-couldve-deleted-all-smc-messages-using-brute-force-technique.md

 ## How it got FIXED:

-The PayPal security team resolved this issue using the most popular implementation to prevent the CSRF vulnerability, which is a secret/random token that is associated with a particular user called Anti-CSRF, then include it within every sensitive request that requires a server-side verification before authorizing any sensitive action.
+The PayPal security team resolved this issue using the most popular implementation to prevent the CSRF vulnerability, which is a secret/random token that is associated with a particular user called Anti-CSRF, then included it within every sensitive request that requires a server-side verification before authorizing any sensitive action.

 ![](https://github.com/aelmokhtar/ayoubmokhtar.github.io/raw/master/_posts/images/post-1-image002.png)